 A key member of the England Saxons side that beat Scotland A 36-19 to lift the 2008 Barclays Churchill Cup, he began playing when seven at Warlingham RFC.
 He was educated at Cumnor House School, Surrey, became the captain of Harlequins for 2010-11 and led the club to an historic first Premiership title in 2011-12.
 He captained Harlequins for four seasons before Joe Marler took over in the autumn of 2014.

-Ten years on from his Harlequins debut, he has been awarded a testimonial year in 2016 with a series of events raising money for his chosen charities that are The Teenage Cancer Trust, Walking With The Wounded and Canine Partners.
+Ten years on from his Harlequins debut, he was awarded a testimonial year in 2016 with a series of events raising money for his chosen charities that are The Teenage Cancer Trust, Walking With The Wounded and Canine Partners.

 Redhill-born Chris captained Millfield, where he was a contemporary of former Gloucester full back Olly Morgan and Anthony Allen, the former Leicester centre, and shared in a Grand Slam at U21 level.